mlavi/hugo/content/post/git-for-operators.md

 : How does one decide on multiple projects repo organization?

 Answer
 : This is a huge indicator of engineering culture, *e.g.:* monoculture = one repo for everything versus fragmentation over too many repos.
 There is a project life cycle to consider as well.
+There are arguments for reducing repository count to reduce fragmentation over time.

 ## Pet Passwords